GoogleCloudPlatform/cloud-sql-python-connector/README.md

 ### How to use this Connector

-To connect to Cloud SQL using the connector, inititalize a `Connector` object and call it's `connect` method with the proper input parameters.
+To connect to Cloud SQL using the connector, inititalize a `Connector` object and call its `connect` method with the proper input parameters.

 The `Connector` itself creates connection objects by calling its `connect` method but does not manage database connection pooling.
 For this reason, it is recommended to use the connector alongside a library that can create connection pools, such as [SQLAlchemy](https://www.sqlalchemy.org/).
 This will allow for connections to remain open and be reused, reducing connection overhead and the number of connections needed.